ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 Both CTmax and body size varied between sites and across seasons.
 It can be difficult to directly compare these two traits.
 We take two approaches to ease this comparison.

 Shown below is a comparison of the slopes from the trait regressions against collection temperature for each population, standardized by the standard deviation of the trait for each population (across all collections).
-This presents change per degree change in collection temperature in units of standard deviations for both CTmax and body size.
+This standardizes trait change in units of standard deviations per degree change in collection temperature for both CTmax and body size.

 ``` r
 adj_slopes = full_data %>%